"Here's one thing I've learned from the movies!"

 - The Muppet Show

-- Fozzie also gets one from a rival comedian bear.
+- Fozzie gets one from a rival comedian bear in one episode, and from Paul Simon in another.

 - A regular happenstance in Les Guignols de l'info for French philosopher Bernard-Henry Lévy, following a pair of such incidents in Real Life.
 There was even a parody of the movie JFK, with BHL being pied in the face treated like JFK's assassination.